amittam104/amittam104/README.md

 ### Hi there, I'm Amit! 👋

-I'm a passionate front-end developer, on a journey to create beautiful and interactive web experiences. 🌐
+I'm an aspiring front-end developer with a focus on crafting visually appealing and interactive web experiences. 🌐

 Currently, I'm immersed in the world of front-end development, with a focus on: HTML, CSS, JavaScript along with React